microsoft/microsoft-ui-xaml-specs/active/PagerControl/PagerControl.md

 and why to use this API. -->

 ## Background

+A UI pager is a common control that lets a user page through a long list, rather than scroll or pan.
+A common experience is to provide preview/next buttons, and a way to jump to a specific page.
 <!-- Use this section to provide background context for the new API(s)
 in this spec. -->